Train Your Cat for Agility: A Step-by-Step Guide

 Setting Up a Cat Agility Course

 Designing a cat agility course is easy and can be done using items you already have around your home.
-Here are some popular obstacles you can create for your course:
+However, I'm going to use Catgility, a kit designed specifically to train agility with cats indoors.

 1. Jumps: Use objects like broomsticks or PVC pipes, supported by stacks of books or small boxes, to create hurdles for your cat to leap over.